BazKhondkar-design/ZED-2i-GAD/README.md

 ros2 topic list
 ```

-Display the rviz suing the command:
+Display the rviz using the command:

 ```
 rviz2